 5 – Final rinse:

 Once the initial neutralizing solution is cleaned up, it is important to thoroughly flush and rinse the remaining solution out of the concrete.
 You may need to do this multiple times.
-It can leave a white powdery residue (calcium carbonate) on your garage floor once dried if you do not do this.
+It will leave a white powdery residue (calcium carbonate) on your garage floor once dried if you do not do this.
 This is a fine white dust that will not allow your coating to adhere properly.
 Use a high pressure nozzle while thoroughly scrubbing the concrete with your scrub brush.
 You can introduce a mild solution of Simple Green at this point if you like.
 Just make sure it is thoroughly rinsed.

 6 – pH test your rinse water:

 After your final rinse, dab a pH test strip like these at Amazon onto the still wet garage floor to check the pH.
 Anything between 6.0 and 9.0 will work for most coatings with 7.0 (neutral) being ideal.
 If it’s below 6.0 then the water is indicating that acid residue is still in the pores of the concrete.
 Rinse some more and repeat the test until you get the results you want.

 Further Tips for Acid Etching Concrete